 - Bicycle Accidents involving 18-wheelers, scooters, and government vehicles

 - Poorly Designed Intersections Resulting in Bicycle Accidents

 A skilled Charleston South Carolina bicycle accident attorney can investigate your bicycle accident and find out its probable cause and identify the at-fault party or parties.
 Do not give up home if you think you contributed to the accident in some way.
 South Carolina law follows a modified comparative negligence system.
 This means that if you were the victim in a bicycle accident, you can recover a certain amount of compensation for your injuries even though you were negligent in some way, as long as you were less than 50% at fault in causing the accident.

 WHAT DAMAGES ARE AVAILABLE TO CHARLESTON BICYCLE ACCIDENT VICTIMS?

 As we will explain in more detail below, you are more likely to suffer serious injuries when you are a bicyclist.
-Your recovery from those injuries can seem overwhelming and difficult.
+Recovery from those injuries can seem overwhelming and difficult.
 Treatment may require extensive medical care and lengthy rehabilitation.
 This can often result in medical bills totaling tens to hundreds of thousands of dollars.

-Your injuries, treatment, and rehabilitation may limit your ability to continue working.
+Serious injuries, treatment, and rehabilitation may limit your ability to continue working.
 With no income, the total financial costs of a bicycle accident can be daunting.
 At Marin and Barrett, Inc., Attorney Matthew Marin stands ready to help you recover the financial compensation to which you are entitled.
 That financial compensation can often include money for: